anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 > An interactive Dice Roller App with PyScript and Micropython.

 Click on the **Update** button to save the settings.
+Similarly, please update the metadata contained in the `pyscript.toml` file.

 Now, please open the `index.html` file, and update the `<title>` tag with a more appropriate `PyScript Dice Roller`.